horia141/jupiter/gen/py/webapi-client/README.md

 1. All path/query params, and bodies become method arguments.
 1. If your endpoint had any tags on it, the first tag will be used as a module name for the function (my_tag above)
-1. Any endpoint which did not have a tag will be in `jupiter_webapi_client.api.default`
+1. Any endpoint which did not have a tag will be in `thrive_webapi_client.api.default`

 ## Advanced customizations